General Questions [top]

 Biographies are located behind the Information Desk and Reference Office.
 They are shelved alphabetically by the last name of the person the book is about.
 Autobiographies and biographies are interfiled.

-Where are the Books on Tape and CD — books with call numbers that begin with Audio? [top]
+Where are the Books on CD — books with call numbers that begin with Audio? [top]

-Books on tape,CDs, and Playaways are located on the first floor at the front of the library.
+Books on CD and Playaways are located on the first floor of the library in the back between the music CDs and DVDs.

 Where are the YA books — books with call numbers that contain YA and others? [top]

 The YA area is located on the first floor in the back of the library.
-Here you will find YA fiction in paperback and hardcover as well as Books on Tape, Books on CD and Playaways.
+Here you will find YA fiction in paperback and hardcover as well as Books on CD and Playaways.
 YA Biographies and Nonfiction are interfiled with adult Biographies and Nonfiction.

 Where are the books with call numbers that start with RR? [top]